dbosk/introtools/modules/git/git.md

 You'll find your assessment repository in the [datintro20 organization][datintro-org] (replace `20` with the year your start the course).
-In it, you'll find the rest of the assignment instruction.
+In this repo, you'll find the rest of the assignment instruction.

 [datintro-org]: https://gits-15.sys.kth.se/datintro20